estebanherlein/Ichimoku-analysis-tools/readme.md

 ##### Kumo Cloud Breakout

+The Kumo Breakout signal occurs when the price leaves or crosses the Kumo cloud (26 days in the future)

+##### Kumo Shadow Breakout

-The Kumo Breakout signal occurs when the price leaves or crosses the Kumo (Cloud)
+The Kumo Shadow Breakout signal occurs when the price leaves or crosses the Kumo shadow (present)

 ##### Chikou Span Cross